zhaoou/notes/generic/javaGenerics.md

 Both methods achieve the same type constrain, but in copy2, S is only used for limiting type of src, hence copy1 is preferrable here.

-If a method, by design, can only work **at or above a certain type level**, we can use lower bounded wildcard:
+We can use **lower bounded wildcard to add** elements to a collection:

 ```
-static <T> void fill(List<? super T> L, T x) { ... }
+static <T> void fill(List<? super T> list, T x) { ... }
 ```

-This means that L can be a List<Q> as long as Q is higher in the heirarchy than T. T must be a subclass of Q.
+This means that `list` can be a List<Q> as long as Q is higher in the heirarchy than T. Or, T must be a subclass of Q.

+We will be using T as a reference to elements inside of this method, and can add T to the collection, which is OK, by substitution principle.

+**When we are using wildcards for bounds, we are preserving type safety.
+Reading from a collection, we are using a supertype as a reference to each element.
+Writing to a collection, we are using a subtype of elements of that collection.
+This guarantees that all other references to this collection remain typesafe via Liskov substituion principle.**

 https://www.youtube.com/watch?v=j82KHOL2FT8